TACC-Cloud/agave-cli/README.md

 ## What is the Agave Platform?

-The Agave Platform ([http://agaveapi.co](http://agaveapi.co)) is an open source, science-as-a-service API platform for powering your digital lab.
-Agave allows you to bring together your public, private, and shared high performance computing (HPC), high throughput computing (HTC), Cloud, and Big Data resources under a single, web-friendly REST API.

-* Run scientific codes

-	*your own or community provided codes*

-* ...on HPC, HTC, or cloud resources

-	*your own, shared, or commercial systems*

-* ...and manage your data

-	*reliable, multi-protocol, async data movement*

-* ...from the web

-	*webhooks, rest, json, cors, OAuth2*

-* ...and remember how you did it

-	*deep provenance, history, and reproducibility built in*
+The [Agave Platform](https://agaveapi.co) is an open Science-as-a-Service platform that empowers users to run code, manage data, collaborate meaningfully, and integrate easily with the world around them.

 For more information, visit the [Agave Developer’s Portal](http://developer.agaveapi.co).

 ## What is the Agave CLI

-The Agave CLI is a collection of Bash shell scripts allowing you to interact with the Agave Platform.
+The Agave command line interface (CLI) is a collection of Bash shell scripts allowing you to interact with the Agave Platform.
 The CLI allows you to streamline common interactions with the API and automating repetitive and/or background tasks.

 ## Installation from source